One of the unforeseen consequences of the coronavirus pandemic was the creation of the hybrid church experience.

 Some individuals who attended in person are currently staying at home and prefer a digital experience.
 There could be many reasons.
 Some may be unable to attend due to illness, family obligations, work schedule conflicts, or financial reasons.
 Finally, some may fear another outbreak of the disease.

-Some individuals whose first experience of a church service was online have not yet attended a physical gathering.
+Some individuals whose first church service experience was online have not yet attended a physical gathering.
 It may be that they do not feel comfortable coming in person.
 Or perhaps, they are waiting for a personal invitation and connection.
 Maybe they are a significant distance from the church they connected with online and are uncomfortable with the churches in their area.
 In addition, they might have had a bad experience with a church in their past.

 Some individuals prefer the hybrid church model.
 They want to have the option to choose every week whether to attend physically or digitally.